GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- Click `Submit` on the bottom after all your changes
+- Click `Submit` on the bottom after all changes

-### 6. Transfer Certificates
+### Transfer Certificates

-You need to transfer certificates from the first server to the other servers.
+Transfer certificates from the first server to the other servers.
+To do so:

-- It's necessary to copy certificates from the primary server we installed Gluu on and replace the certificates in `/etc/certs/` on the other servers.
+- Copy certificates from the primary server Gluu is installed on and replace the certificates in `/etc/certs/` on the other servers.

 - From the primary server: